 • Public speaking– Popular podcasters are also invited as public speakers, they charge a different fee for public speaking.
 It’s another great way to increase your income.

 There could be many other ways to earn through podcasting which you can explore, once you get into the real market.
-However, the above mention earning types are the most common ways to earn through podcasting.
+However, the above-mentioned earning types are the most common ways to earn through podcasting.

 Starting a podcast FAQs